Idaho State Capitol: Construction of the original building

 On the first floor of the capitol building, when looking upward to the dome, 13 large stars and 43 smaller stars can be seen.
 The 13 large stars represent the thirteen original colonies and the 43 smaller stars indicate that Idaho was the forty-third state to enter the union.
 The floor contains a compass rose; in its center is a sundial that has minerals found in Idaho.
 The first floor also houses a statue called the Patriot by Kenneth Lonn, for those who worked in the mining industry.

 The second floor may be accessed via three entrances; from the east, south, and west.
 The lieutenant governor’s office is located in the west wing, just opposite the governor’s office.
-On the north side of the second floor rotunda is a sculpture of George Washington astride a horse; to its rear is the attorney general’s suite of offices, which formerly housed the supreme court, until its current building opened in 1970.
+On the north side of the second floor rotunda is a sculpture of George Washington astride a horse; to its rear is the attorney general’s suite of offices, which formerly housed the Idaho Supreme Court, until its current building opened in 1970.
 The east wing houses the office of the secretary of state offices, in whose reception area is the official copy of the Great Seal of the State of Idaho.

 The third floor contains the Senate in the west wing and the House of Representatives in the east wing.
 The two chambers were remodeled in 1968.
 Also on this floor is the old Supreme Court room, now used for hearings and committee meetings of the Joint Finance and Appropriations Committee.
 Balcony entrances on the fourth floor of the senate and house galleries, which enable the public to observe the legislature in session.
 The northeast, northwest, and southwest corners of this floor contain many historic paintings, as well as three murals by Dana Boussard.